The Authoritarian Personality: Authors and conflicts

 Sanford and Levinson were both psychology professors at Berkeley.
 They did much of the preliminary work on ethnocentrism and statistical measurement.
 Frenkel-Brunswik examined personality variables and family background with a series of interview studies.
 Adorno provided a political and sociological perspective to the book.
 Although Adorno's name heads the alphabetical list of authors, he arrived late to the project and made a relatively small contribution.
 Adorno, in a 1947 letter to Horkheimer, said that his main contribution was the F-scale, which in the end was the "core of the whole thing."
 An agreement among the authors held that each one was to sign the individual chapters to which he or she had contributed, and that all four were to sign the chapter on the F-scale; Adorno was credited in 5 of the 23 chapters.

 The initially planned title for the book was The Fascist Character and the Measurement of Fascist Trends, but as early as 1947 Adorno feared that the assistants at Berkeley would try to sanitize it to a more innocuous title like Character and Prejudice.
 The final title was the result of a compromise.

 Responses

 The Authoritarian Personality inspired extensive research in psychology, sociology, and political science during the 1950s and early 1960s on the relation between personality traits, behavior, and political beliefs.
 The Authoritarian Personality has often provoked polarized responses: "The Berkeley study of authoritarian personality does not leave many people indifferent".

 The study "has been subjected to considerable criticism" since the 1950s, particularly for various methodological flaws, including sample bias and poor psychometric techniques.

-In 1973, Gaensslen et al. found that, contrary to predictions by Adorno et al., rigidity/dogmatism is not intrinsically maladaptive; e.g., rigidity can be associated with discipline and productivity.
+In 1973, Gaensslen et al. found that a dogmatism scale containing anxiety items is methodologically questionable.